Top Movies and TV Shows in your Collection

 Director

-While attending a game between the Springboks, the country’s rugby union team, and England, Mandela recognises that some black people in the stadium are cheering for England, and not their own country, as the mostly-white Springboks represent prejudice and apartheid in their minds; he remarks that he did the same while imprisoned on Robben Island.
-Knowing that South Africa is set to host the 1995 Rugby World Cup in one year’s time, Mandela persuades a meeting of the newly black-dominated South African Sports Committee to support the Springboks.
-He then meets with the captain of the Springboks rugby team, François Pienaar, and implies that a Springboks victory in the World Cup will unite and inspire the nation.
-Mandela also shares with François a British poem, “Invictus”, that had inspired him during his time in prison.
+While at a rugby match between the Springboks and England, Mandela notices that some black spectators are rooting for England instead of their own country.
+He can relate to this feeling as he also supported England while he was imprisoned on Robben Island, due to the prejudices and apartheid associated with the mostly-white Springboks.
+With the 1995 Rugby World Cup being hosted by South Africa in a year’s time, Mandela convinces the newly black-dominated Sports Committee to support the Springboks.
+He then meets with Francois Pienaar, the captain of the team, and suggests that a victory for the Springboks could bring unity and inspiration to the nation.
+During their conversation, Mandela also shares a British poem called ‘Invictus’ that had been a source of motivation during his time in prison.

 img